@extends('layouts.simple.master') @section('title', 'Basic Tables') @section('css') @endsection @section('main_content')

 Example of extra large table, Add table-xl

-, Large table Add table-lg
+class to the table , Large table Add table-lg ,

-Default table Add table-de
+Default table Add table-de , Small table Add

-, Extra Small table Add table-xs
+table-sm , Extra Small table Add table-xs to create a

 table.